JiangnanH/ImageMining/Lab2/readme.md

 ### 2. What is happening when the training and test losses start diverging?
 - When the training loss diverging: learning rate too big, the network can not converge.
 - When test(or validation) loss diverging: overfitting.

-Then we have to find the right learning rate so that these problems do not arise.
+Then we have to tune the hyper parameters to try to avoid these problems.

 ### 3. Top performing configurations:

-**Network structure:**
+**Network structure:** (we finally construct our network like a simplified VGG network)

 [CNN + relu + CNN + relu + Maxpooling]x3 + FC + relu + dropout + FC + relu + FC (see more details in our notebook)